theainerd/MLInterview/Natural Language Processing.md

 ## What is tf - idf?
 **TF-IDF** reveals what words are the most discriminating between different bodies of text.
 It is dependent on term frequency, how often a word appears, and Inverse document frequency, whether it is unique or common among all documents.
 It is particularly, helpful if you are trying to see the difference between words that occur a lot in one document, but fail to appear in others allowing you interpret something special about that document.

+## N gram

+* n-gram is a contiguous sequence of n items from a given sample of text or speech
+* An n-gram of size 1 is referred to as a "unigram"; size 2 is a "bigram" size 3 is a "trigram".
+Larger sizes are sometimes referred to by the value of n in modern language, e.g., "four-gram", "five-gram", and so on.
+* Consider this example: `The quick brown fox jumped over the lazy dog.`
+  - bigram would be `the quick`, `quick brown`, `brown fox`, ..., i.e, every two consecutive words (or tokens)
+  - trigram would be `the quick brown`, `quick brown fox`, `brown fox jumped`, ..., i.e., every three consecutive words (or tokens)
+* ngram model models sequence, i.e., predicts next word (n) given previous words (1, 2, 3, ..., n-1)
+* multiple gram (bigram and above) captures **context**
+* to choose n in n-gram requires experiments and making tradeoff between stability of the estimate against its appropriateness.
+Rule of thumb: trigram is a common choice with large training corpora (millions of words), whereas a bigram is often used with smaller ones.
+* n-gram can be used as features for machine learning and downstream NLP tasks

 ## What is word2vec ?

 It is a shallow two-layer neural networks that are trained to construct linguistic context of words.